Sahiloo7/Amazon-Clone/README.md

-# Amazon-zclone
+# Amazon-Clone
-I am going to make Amazon 1st page with html and css
+I made Amazon.com homepage with html and css